Choose a partner, not a vendor: the real reason CDPs fail

 This explosive growth is understandable, given a CDP’s potential for meeting a wide variety of marketing challenges.
 Between regulatory acts like the General Data Protection Regulation (GDPR) and tumultuous consumer attitudes about personal data collection, marketers have begun to rethink the way they collect, aggregate, and activate customer data.

-Namely, retailers have started to reshape their businesses around the customer—and to do this, they need a centralised view of their customer data.
+Namely, retailers have started to reshape their businesses around the customer—and to do this, they need a centralized view of their customer data.

 As omnichannel marketing and seamless customer experiences move to the top spot in retailers’ lists of priorities, CDPs seem to be the silver bullet for bridging data silos and empowering retailers to move from channel-centric to customer-centric business models.
 Today, roughly half (51 percent) of marketers report using a CDP to unify their customer data, and an additional 35 percent plan to adopt a CDP in the near future.